bengabay11/youtube-converter/README.md

 # Youtube2mp3

-A simple react-redux application that download list of songs from youtube,
+A simple application written in react-redux,

- and converts them to the desired format.
+ which downloads songs from YouTube and converts them to the desired format

  ![Demo Image](src/assets/youtube2mp3_demo.jpg)